 The test procedure consists of the following series of steps:

-1. First of all the concrete sample of appropriate mix is prepared.
+1. First of all, the concrete sample of the appropriate mix is prepared.

 2. The concrete sample is then placed on the upper hopper up to its brim using the hand scoop.
-It is then thoroughly levelled.
+It is then thoroughly leveled.

 3. The cylinder is duly covered.